0sigma101/Andhadhun/README.md

 # VinHack
-This is the Repo for creating of the ANdhadhun Algorightm Please put fork and commit in the new branch dont commit in the master branch
+This is the Repo for creating of the ANdhadhun Algorightm Please put clone and commit in the new branch dont commit in the master branch